Home » Reasoning Topics Asked in SSC CGL...

 Dice & Cube

-The candidates are provided with a series of different looks to the sides of a cube or dice.
+The candidates are provided with a series of different looks on the sides of a cube or dice.
 Then they are asked to predict the next position of the dice or cube.
-These questions come under the non-verbal reasoning category.
+These questions come under the non-verbal reasoning category and are scoring in nature.

 Coding